A physics degree can take you from NASA to Wall Street and a lot of places in between.

 Physicists are highly capable, solid-thinking, leadership-quality people.
 From art restoration to rubber, you’ll find physicists in many areas of industry research.
 They work in scientific research labs, such as NASA and CERN (the European organization for nuclear research), but you’ll also find them in academia and government, patent law, medical facilities, technical writing and an amazing variety of other areas.

-Transfer into any STEM degree (including physics, astronomy, chemistry, biology, engineering, mathematics, environmental studies, and computer programming), and you’re likely to be among the 95% of physics graduates who find jobs right out of college and – even better – earning an above-average starting salary (http://www.aps.org).
+Transfer your associate degree into any STEM program (including physics, astronomy, chemistry, biology, engineering, mathematics, environmental studies, and computer programming), and you’re likely to be among the 95% of physics graduates who find jobs right out of college and – even better – earning an above-average starting salary (aps.org).